Personal Trainers: Stop Giving Away Free Workouts on Instagram. Here's What to Post Instead.

 Workout content isn't worthless — it's just not the primary conversion tool.
 Use it sparingly, and when you do, frame it around your methodology rather than the exercise itself.
 "This is the movement pattern I use with every client who has anterior pelvic tilt.
 Here's why it works, and why the standard alternative most trainers use makes it worse."
 Now the workout content is demonstrating expertise, not just giving away exercises.

-ForaPost builds your content calendar from your training philosophy, client case studies, and professional observations — daily posts in your voice, so your Instagram looks like a trainer worth hiring rather than a free fitness app.
+ForaPost creates your content calendar from your training philosophy, client case studies, and professional observations — daily posts in your voice, published on schedule, so your Instagram looks like a trainer worth hiring rather than a free fitness app.

 Free workouts attract freebie seekers.
 Your philosophy attracts clients.
 See your first posts before you pay anything — Start Free →